tris-n/homefinder/README.md

 ![register]

+### Live Demo
+If you just want to demo the site without creating an account, you can click on one of the four role demos at [https://www.homefinder-app.com/sign-in](https://www.homefinder-app.com/sign-in).

+![demo]

 ### Your Profile
 This is where you can manage your listed properties, and view your current bids and successful purchases.
 It will also show you if you have any unread messages.